-To conduct business as responsible corporate members of society, to observe the laws of the Russian Federation and the other countries in which Sakhalin Energy operates, to support fundamental human rights in line with the legitimate role of business, and to give proper regard to health, safety, security and the environment.
+To conduct business as responsible corporate members of society, to observe the laws of the Russian Federation and other countries in which Sakhalin Energy operates.
+To support fundamental human rights in compliance with the legal framework of business.
+To give proper attention to health, safety, and environment.

-Principle 1: Economic
+PRINCIPLE 1: ECONOMIC

 Long-term profitability is essential to achieving our business goals and to our continued growth.
-It is a measure both of efficiency and of the value that customers place on Sakhalin Energy's products and services.
+It is a measure both of efficiency and of the value that customers place on Company's products and services.
 It supplies the necessary corporate resources for the continuing investment that is required to develop and produce future energy supplies to meet customer needs.
 Without profits and a strong financial foundation, it would not be possible to fulfil our responsibilities.

-Criteria for investment and divestment decisions include sustainable development considerations (economic, social and environmental) and an appraisal of the risks of the investment
+Criteria for investment and divestment decisions include sustainable development considerations (economic, social and environmental) and an appraisal of the risks of the investment.

-Principle 2: Competition
+PRINCIPLE 2: COMPETITION